fix

 Shimon Brathwaite

-2 min read
+7 mins min read

 As a cybersecurity professional or manager, your job is to defend your organization against cyber threats.
 Every cyber threat can be traced back to a threat actor, a type of computer hacker motivated to try and compromise your organization.
 Depending on the type of hacker you are dealing with, their motivations and tactics to compromise your organization may differ.
-In fact, some of them may even be assets in helping your organization to improve its security operations and defend against more severe threats.
+Some of them may even be assets in helping your organization improve its security operations and defend against more severe threats.
 You must understand the different hats of hackers and how they can affect your organization to ensure that you are maximizing your company's effectiveness.

-The 7 Types of Hackers
+Exploring the 7 Hats of Hacking: Different Types of Hackers

-White Hat Hacking
+Exploring the Ethical Side of Hacking: White Hat Hacking

-Black Hat Hacking
+Unveiling the Dark Side of Hacking: Black Hat Hacking

 A black hat hacker is a stereotypical cybercriminal who hacks to gain unauthorized access to business assets and steal confidential information for financial gain.
 There are endless ways that these hackers will target a business, including: